alfiopuglisi/guietta/docs/reference.rst

 | (widget, 'name')|   any valid QT widget                 | 'name'      |
 +-----------------+---------------------------------------+-------------+

 * Matplotlib will only be imported if the M() widget is used.
+Matplotlib is not installed automatically toegher with guietta.
+If the M() widget is used, the user must install matplotlib manually.

 Buttons support both images and texts at the same time: